Chris Squire: Illness, death, and tributes

 On 19 May 2015, Yes announced that Squire had been diagnosed with acute erythroid leukemia, and would take a break from performing while receiving treatment.

 In the late evening of 27 June 2015, Squire died from the illness, aged 67, while receiving treatment in his adopted hometown of Phoenix, Arizona.
 Yes' official Facebook page confirmed the news the next day.
 Tributes were paid by fellow musicians Brian May, Geezer Butler, Gene Simmons and Tom Morello, as well as bandmates Geoff Downes and Bill Bruford.
-Squire died 13 years to the day after an early musical influence, John Entwistle.

-In June 2015, The Inventioning Band (originally co-founded by Jon Anderson and Jean-Luc Ponty) filmed a music video tribute to Chris Squire along the Oregon Coast.
-The video features a cover of Squire’s song “Onward.”
-On the third day of filming — June 27, 2015 — the group received news of his passing.
-The completed video was released one year later, on the anniversary of his death, and has since become The Inventioning Band’s most viewed release.
+In June 2015, The Inventioning Band (originally co-founded by Jon Anderson and Jean-Luc Ponty) filmed a music video tribute to Squire along the Oregon Coast.
+The video features a cover of Squire's song "Onward".
+On the third day of filming, the group received news of Squire's death.
+The completed video was released on the first anniversary of his death, and has since become The Inventioning Band's most viewed release.

 In April 2016, asteroid 2002 XR80 received an official permanent name from the International Astronomical Union in honour of Squire.
 Asteroid (90125) Chrissquire was discovered 11 December 2002 and is a main-belt asteroid with an orbital period of 4.08 years.

 In November 2018, the tribute album A Life in Yes: The Chris Squire Tribute was released by Purple Pyramid Records.
 It contained covers of Yes songs, performed by artists such as Jon Davison, Patrick Moraz, Steve Porcaro, Steve Hackett, Tony Kaye, Dweezil Zappa and Candice Night.

 In 2020, Rolling Stone ranked him as the 18th greatest bass player of all time.